SrideviTadimeti/MovieTrailersWebsite/README.md

 Trailers: Contains list of movie instances and displays on webpage.

-fresh_tomatoes: Open source file.
+fresh_tomatoes: Open source file from Udacity.
 Renders movie poster images in a webpage.
                            Call open_movies_page with movies list array to open the web page that lists
                             movies information